 (Removal of Bursa)

-A bursectomy is the removal of 1 or more bursas.
-The bursas are fluid-filled sacs near a joint.
-They help the joint work smoothly.
+A bursectomy is the removal of one or more of the fluid-filled sacs (bursas) near a joint.

 Reasons for Procedure